Signing out of account, Standby...

 More from Jamba

-AN ICONIC BRAND, INSPIRING AND SIMPLIFYING WELLNESS.
 For nearly 30 years, Jamba has led the way in making balanced options easier and more accessible by serving delicious, made-to-order smoothies, juices, and bowls.
-With over 800 locations in 36 states and outside the U.S., Jamba has become a pioneer and leader in the smoothies and juices category and continues to innovate and grow with our guests.
+With over 800 locations in 35 states and 6 countries, Jamba has become a pioneer and leader in the smoothies and juices category, and continues to innovate and grow with our guests.

 - Franchising Since